Police: Suspect in Austin bombing attacks blows himself up

 Never miss a local story.

-Austin has been targeted by four package bombings since March 2 that killed two people and wounded four others.
-A fifth parcel bomb detonated at a FedEx distribution center near San Antonio early Tuesday.

-Manley said the suspect is believed to be responsible for all the major Austin bombings, but authorities acknowledged it was too soon to say if the suspect had worked alone.
-Authorities also said they didn't know his motive.
+Authorities said it was too soon to say in the suspect had worked alone.
+They also said they don’t know his motive.

-FBI agent Chris Combs, head of the agency's San Antonio office, said, "We are concerned that there may be other packages that are still out there."

-Isaac Figueroa, 26, said he and his brother heard sirens and helicopters early Wednesday and drove toward them, then cut through nearby woods on foot after they hit a police roadblock.
+Earlier Wednesday, the Bureau of Alcohol, Tobacco, Firearms and Explosives said that federal and local authorities had converged on an area where the bombing suspect was holed up in the capital city.

+“ATF is with (at)Austin–Police and (at)FBISanAntonio on I-35 at the scene of the individual suspected in the (hash)packagebombmurders,” the Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted.

 On Tuesday, a bomb inside a package exploded around 1 a.m. as it passed along a conveyer belt at a FedEx shipping center in Schertz, northeast of San Antonio and about 60 miles (95 kilometers) southwest of Austin.
 One worker reported ringing in her ears and was treated at the scene.